The IPCC and the challenge of ex post policy evaluation: Four cases

 \subsection{Scenarios}

 Scenarios are not implausible, internally consistent descriptions of alternative futures.
-The IPCC used to construct its own scenarios of population, economic activity, and greenhouse gas emissions \citep[][see also \citet{ONeill2008, Girod2009}]{Tirpak1990, Leggett1992, SRES}.
-However, after these scenarios were criticised for the way exchange rates were handled, scenarios have been developed at arms' length of the IPCC \citep{Moss2010, vanVuuren2011, ONeill2014, Riahi2017}.
-The current set of scenarios, Shared Socio-economic Pathways (SSPs) is not uncontroversial either: The high emissions scenarios make assumptions about the energy market that are at odds with technological progress and relative price trends over the last decade.
+The IPCC used to construct its own scenarios of population, economic activity, and greenhouse gas emissions \citep[][see also \citet{ONeill2008a, ONeill2008b, Girod2009}]{Tirpak1990, Leggett1992, SRES}.
+However, after these scenarios were criticised for the way exchange rates were handled, scenarios have been developed at arms' length of the IPCC \citep{Moss2010, vanVuuren2011, ONeill2014, Riahi2017}.\footnote{These arms are not very long.
+Many of the people who hold key positions in scenario development also hold key positions in the IPCC \citep{Cointe2019}.
+These \textit{de jure} non-IPCC but \textit{de facto} IPCC scenarios have the legitimacy of the IPCC without its constraints.
+This is deliberate.} The current set of scenarios, Representative Concentration Pathways (RCPs) and Shared Socio-economic Pathways (SSPs) is not uncontroversial either: The high concentrations scenarios make assumptions about the energy market that are at odds with technological progress and relative price trends over the last decade.

 The earlier controversy over IPCC scenarios was started by two well-respected statisticians, who noted that international comparisons of standards of living and projections of future income were done using market-exchange dollars rather than more appropriate international or Geary-Khamis dollars \citep{Castles2003a, Castles2003b}.
 The difference arises because some goods and services are supplied locally or nationally, rather than on the world market, and the purchasing power of local currency is often higher than it would appear on first sight\textemdash as any rich-world traveller to a poorer country can attest.